lf-/blog/content/posts/building-the-meowzor/index.md

 to make decisions to avoid as much hard complexity as possible in order to ship a big pile of stuff on time.

+This post reviews all the technical decisions made in the robotics part of the Meowzor project.

-This is the architecture diagram of the hardware components I worked on:
+This is the architecture diagram of the components I worked on:

 {% image(name="hw-arch-diagram.svg", colocated=true, process=false) %}
 Architecture diagram of the hardware.
 First commands come in via protobuf HTTP